minvws/nl-covid19-coronacheck-website/_questions-in-app/en/12-kan-ik-coronacheck-ook-gebruiken-in-het-buitenland.md

 showBreadCrumbs: true
 showContact: true
 ---
-No, you can’t use the CoronaCheck app abroad.
+No, you can't use the CoronaCheck app abroad.